Castcloud/Castcloud/README.md

 <script src="https://gist.github.com/basso/0b84947441aeac8c8c2e.js?file=library-casts"></script>

 #### Server logic
 The basic part of this is really straight forward.
 However there are ways to make this more pain free.
 A subscription should be stored on the server as a reference between the user and the cast.
 That way, if two users subscribe to the same cast will they both have the same `cast id` and the episodes will have the same `episode ids`.
-This will reduce the amount of urls you will need to crawl.
+This will reduce the amount of urls the server will need to crawl.

 ### Library/Episodes and Library/Newepisodes
 Both these calls return somewhat similar results.
-What to use depends on your client model.
+What to use depends on the client model.

 __Example:__
 ```Shell